 Development Leading into the Story’s Conclusion

 So Marissa would end the film deranged.
 Her hair a mess.
 Her dress torn.
 Her actions wild and turbulent.
 And these actions would pour into the rest of the story.
-Innocent civilians would be hurt.
+Innocent civilians hurt.
 Buildings destroyed.
 Pandemonium in the streets.
 In a word…chaos.

 A Good Place to Start

 Hanna didn’t alter her approach.
 Neither did Marissa.
 This is where the structure of the story breaks down.
 One character needs to change the way they see the world, the way they approach and solve problems.
-If everyone keeps going down the same path, there is no meaning provided to the audience, no message about effective problem-solving.
+If everyone keeps going down the same path, there is no meaning supplied to the audience, no message about effective problem-solving.

 Anything else is merely conjecture.